zduvall/ODQ/README.md

 ![Welcome to eDOT](https://dot-aws.s3-us-west-1.amazonaws.com/edot-preview-small.png)

 **Electronic Diagnostic and Outcome Testing** for therapists and other helping professionals.
+A web application to allow users to diagnose and track client progress using evidence based diagnostic and outcome questionnaires.

 ## Tech Stack